This post suggests a general approach to applying these FAC Tweaks.

 So let me condense some of my observations and experiences to give you some basic guidelines for you to used regarding the location of A2.

-You can read up on in in your instruction manual, but for purposes here, all I’ll say is that each .1 DOB will move A2 by .4 c.
-A4 is not affected.
-A4 is left unchanged.
+You can read up on in in your instruction manual, but for purposes here, I will say that in the bass .1 DOB will lower A2 by .4 c. and lower A3 by .2 c.
+A4 is not affected. -.1 DOB will raise A2 by .4 c, and raise A3 by .2 c.
+A positive amount of DOB expands the stretch, and a negative amount of DOB contracts the stretch.

-So if after lowering the tenor partial change, and after using the PCC to correct the midrange and treble partial changes, and after using the C8 tweak to correct the location of A4, if you are now looking at an A4 setting of -4.0 or lower, you might want to use a little DOB to contract the midrange.
-Any DOB adjustments will not effect the PCC corrections!
+So, if after lowering the tenor partial change, using the PCC to correct partial changes, and using the C8 tweak to make sure A4 is @ A440, if you are now looking at an A2 setting of -4.0 or lower, you might want to use a little DOB to contract the midrange.
+Any DOB adjustments will not affect the PCC corrections!
 They will still be fine and correct.

 More guidelines regarding the location of A2:

-Here’s something you can and should do on your own:
+Here’s something you can do on your own:

 then 2.5 c. wide